-With some few gems my pouch yet held, had come,
+My father's axe that from Byzantium, With some few gems my pouch yet held, had come, Nought else that shone with silver or with gold.

-From off the town-wall, having some small store Of arms and furs and raiment: then once more I turned, and saw the autumn moonlight fall Upon the new-built bastions of the wall, Strange with black shadow and grey flood of light, And further off I saw the lead shine bright On tower and turret-roof against the sky, And looking down I saw the old town lie Black in the shade of the o'er-hanging hill, Stricken with death, and dreary, but all still Until it reached the water of the bay, That in the dead night smote against the quay Not all unheard, though there was little wind.
+But by the postern gate could I-behold Laurence the priest all armed as if for war, And my three men were standing not right far From off the town-wall, having some small store Of arms and furs and raiment: then once more I turned, and saw the autumn moonlight fall Upon the new-built bastions of the wall, Strange with black shadow and grey flood of light, And further off I saw the lead shine bright On tower and turret-roof against the sky, And looking down I saw the old town lie Black in the shade of the o'er-hanging hill, Stricken with death, and dreary, but all still Until it reached the water of the bay, That in the dead night smote against the quay Not all unheard, though there was little wind.
 But as I turned to leave the place behind, The wind's light sound, the slowly falling swell, Were hushed at once by that shrill-tinkling bell, That in that stillness jarring on mine ears, With sudden jangle checked the rising tears, And now the freshness of the open sea Seemed ease and joy and very life to me.

-So greeting my new mates with little sound, We made good haste to reach King Tryggvi's mound,

-And there the Breton Nicholas beheld, Who by the hand fair Kirstin Erling held, And round about them twenty men there stood, Of whom the more part on the holy rood Were sworn till death to follow up the quest, And Kirstin was the mistress of the rest.
+So greeting my new mates with little sound, We made good haste to reach King Tryggve's mound, And there the Breton Nicholas beheld, Who by the hand fair Kirstin Erling held, And round about them twenty men there stood, Of whom the more part on the holy rood Were sworn till death to follow up the quest, And Kirstin was the mistress of the rest.

-Again betwixt us was there little speech, But swiftly did we set on toward the beach,
+Again betwixt us was there little speech,

+But swiftly did we set on toward the beach,

-And coming there our keel, the Fighting Man, We boarded, and the long oars out we ran, And swept from out the firth, and sped so well That scarcely could we hear St. Peter's bell Toll one, although the light wind blew from land; Then hoisting sail southward we 'gan to stand, And much I joyed beneath the moon to see The lessening land that might have been to me A kindly giver of wife, child, and friend, And happy life, or at the worser end A quiet grave till doomsday rend the earth.
+And coming there our keel, the Fighting Man,

+We boarded, and the long oars out we ran,

+And swept from out the firth, and sped so well

+That scarcely could we hear St. Peter's bell

+Toll one, although the light wind blew from land;

+Then hoisting sail southward we 'gan to stand,

+And much I joyed beneath the moon to see

+The lessening land that might have been to me

+A kindly giver of wife, child, and friend,

+And happy life, or at the worser end

+A quiet grave till doomsday rend the earth.

 Night passed, day dawned, and we grew full of mirth As with the ever-rising morning wind

 Still further lay our threatened death behind,

 Or so we thought: some eighty men we were,

 Of whom but fifty knew the shipman's gear,

 The rest were uplanders; midst such of these

 As knew not of our quest, with promises

 Went Nicholas dealing florins round about,

 With still a fresh tale for each new man's doubt,

 Till all were fairly won or seemed to be

 To that strange desperate voyage o'er the sea.

-Now if ye ask me from what land I come With all my folly,-Wick was once my home, Where Tryggvi Olaf's son and Olaf's sire Lit to the ancient Gods the sacred fire, Unto whose line am I myself akin, Through him who Astrid in old time did win, King Olaf's widow: let all that go by, Since I was born at least to misery.
+Now if ye ask me from what land I come With all my folly,-Viken is my home Where Tryggve Olaf's son and Olaf's sire Lit to the ancient Gods the sacred fire, Unto whose line am I myself akin, Through him who Astrid in old time did win, King Olaf's widow: let all that go by, Since I was born at least to misery.